Google Review Policy - What Business Owners Can And Can't Do?

 1. Buying Or Selling Fake Reviews

-Buying or selling 5-star reviews is strictly prohibited by Google’s review policy.
+Buying or selling reviews is strictly prohibited by Google’s review policy.
 Therefore, businesses should never attempt to create or encourage them.

 According to Google, “Reviews should represent the genuine experience of the user, and should not be written by someone with a conflict of interest.”